freerobby/blog/source/_posts/2013-02-11-negotiating-your-startup-job-offer.markdown

 ## Benefits

 With the exception of health insurance, benefits are less numerous and less generous at startups than they are at established companies.
 Very few startups offer 401k plans; even fewer provide employer matching.
-The startups I've seen or been at that offered 401k plans instituted them because there was some bloc of employees who wanted to put away more than $5k per year ($5k is the maximum you can do on your own via an IRA).
+The startups I've seen or been at that offered 401k plans instituted them because there was some bloc of employees who wanted to put away more than $5k per year ($5k is the maximum you can set aside on your own via an IRA).

 Startups that have raised funding of any sort should provide your health insurance and they should pick up most if not all of the bill.
 If the startup doesn't offer a healthcare plan, it should reimburse you for an individual health care plan.
 The more generous of startups will provide you with dental coverage.